null

 Mineral Test Kit

-The United Scientific MINTEST Mineral test kit is for those who want to study and identify rocks, minerals and fossils.
+The kit is for those who want to study and identify rocks, minerals and fossils.
 It has all the tools you need to do proper mineral testing: hardness scale, dropper bottle, hand lens, glass streak plate, black streak plate, white streak plate, ceramic bar magnet, nail and penny.
+For testing sand content, the Sand Content Test Kit for Drilling Mud may be used.

 The hardness scale is the tool to test the hardness of your minerals, it allows precise and accurate measurements.
-The dropper bottle is for chemical testing, to test for acid.
+The dropper bottle is for chemical testing.

 The ceramic bar magnet is for magnetic testing, to test for iron.
 The nail and penny are to test the physical properties of the mineral, hardness and density.